harry-peek/ringcentral-api-docs/docs/global SMS/index.md

 While we work behind the scenes to deeply integrate Messente’s infrastructure into the core RingCentral developer platform, developers can immediately leverage Messente’s powerful Omnichannel messaging APIs to scale their global user engagement.

-!!! info "Independent Account Required: To use the capabilities detailed below, you will need to sign up for a separate account directly via the Messente team.
-[Contact Messente to Sign-up →](https://messente.com/talk-to-sales)"
+!!! info "Independent Account Required: To get started [contact developer relations](https://developers.ringcentral.com/sms-api#requestinfo)"

 ## What You Can Build
-Messente specializes in high-volume, global bulk messaging with smart routing across 190+ countries.
-Using the Messente Omnichannel API, you can send notifications, verification codes (2FA), and marketing campaigns across multiple conversational platforms using a single, unified payload.
+Global Business SMS is ideal for high-volume, global bulk messaging with smart routing across 190+ countries.
+You can send notifications, verification codes (2FA), and marketing campaigns across multiple conversational platforms using a single, unified payload.

 | Channel | Core Capabilities | Best For |
 | :--- | :--- | :--- |